 A relative advised me that in purchasing a property in Nuthall there could be various restrictions preventing external alterations to the property.
 Is this right?

 We are aware of anumerous of properties in Nuthall which have some sort of restriction or requirement of consent to perform external variations.
 Part of the conveyancing in Nuthall should determine what restrictions are applicable and advising you as part of a ROT that should be sent to you.

-I am the only beneficiary of my late grandmother’s will and I have everything in my name now, including the house in Nuthall.
-The Nuthall property was put into my name in October.
-I want to move.
-I understand that there is a CML 6 month 'rule', which means that my property ownership will be considered the same way as though I had purchased the house in October.
-Do I have to wait 6 months to sell?
+I am the only recipient of my late mum's estate and I have everything in my name alone, including the house in Nuthall.
+The Nuthall property was put into my name in June.
+I now wish to sell up.
+I do know about the Mortgage Lenders six month 'rule', meaning my proprietorship could be regarded the same way as though I had purchased the house in June.
+Do I have to wait half a year to sell?

-The Council of Mortgage Lenders’ handbook obliges solicitors to: "report to us immediately if the owner or registered proprietor has been registered for less than six months."
-By the strict wording you may be caught by that.
-Most mortgage companies would take a sensible view as this clause is primarily there to identify the purchase and immediately sell or the wholesaling and assigning of property.
+The CML handbook mandates conveyancers to: "report to us immediately if the owner or registered proprietor has been registered for less than six months."
+By the strict wording you could be impacted by that.
+Some banks would take a pragmatic view as this clause is primarily there to identify the purchase and immediately sell or the wholesaling and assigning of property.

-I am buying my first flat in Nuthall benefiting from help to buy.
-The sellers would not reduce the amount so I negotiated £7000 of extras instead.
-The sale representative suggested that I not inform my lawyer about this side-deal as it may affect my mortgage with the bank.
-Is this normal?.
+I'm purchasing my first flat in Nuthall with a mortgage from TSB.
+The developers refused to budge the amount so I negotiated £7000 of additionals instead.
+The property agent told me not reveal to my solicitor about this deal as it may adversely affect my mortgage with the bank.
+Should I keep quiet?.